Yahoo Japan deploys single-socket AMD EPYC 7000 series processors | ZDNet

 This is one of many wins that AMD has had in the server space with its single socket platforms as of late.

-Earlier this year Dell EMC unveiled a line of single- and dual-socket EPYC-powered PowerEdge servers which offered 20 percent lower total cost of ownership and 25 percent more HPC performance.
+Earlier this year Dell EMC unveiled a line of single- and dual-socket EPYC-powered PowerEdge servers, which offered 20 percent lower total cost of ownership and 25 percent more HPC performance.

+Read also: Everything you need to know about charging your iPhone X or iPhone 8

-Back in December of 2017 Baidu, the Chinese internet search provider and leader in artificial intelligence, announced the availability of AMD EPYC-powered AI, big data, and cloud computing (ABC) services.
+In December of 2017 Baidu, the Chinese internet search provider and leader in artificial intelligence, announced the availability of AMD EPYC-powered AI, big data, and cloud computing (ABC) services.

 The same month saw Microsoft become the first global cloud provider to use EPYC processors in its datacenters.
 And in November of the same year, the new EPYC-powered Hewlett Packard Enterprise (HPE) ProLiant DL385 Gen10 server set new world records for both SPECrate 2017_fp_base and SPECfp_rate2006 benchmarks.